 Set a Mood

 The most important thing about design is having a clear goal.
-Are you looking to have fun or be serious.
-Is the bathroom for a child or adult.
-When I am designing someone’s home, I ask them lots of questions about how they want it to feel.
-This is really the most important starting point.
+Are you looking to have fun or be serious?
+When designing someone’s home, I ask them many questions about how they want it to feel.
+This is really the most critical starting point.

-The bathroom below has a very moody feel with the dark tones.
-It is modern and serious, but still inviting.
+The bathroom below has a very moody feel with dark tones.
+It is modern and severe but still inviting.

 Dark and Moody Gray Bathroom Design (Upper West Side, Manhattan, NYC)